tjresearch/research-kevin-kevin/README.md

 ### Downloading Models

-After installing the desired dependencies, clone this repo, and `cd` into it.
-Then, to download the necessary Keras models automatically, run:
+After installing the desired dependencies, clone this repo, and `cd` into `code/`.
+Then, to download the necessary Keras models to `models/` automatically, run:
 ```
-./code/download_models.sh
+chmod +x download_models.sh
+./download_models.sh
 ```

 Alternatively, manually install the necessary models by clicking the links below to download, then manually moving the files into `code/models/`.